 L: That’s a great question!
 I’m running a program in Toledo, Ohio area, for a literacy program called Claire’s Day.
 It’ll be in libraries, and open to the public.
 Our books will be available, things like that.
 It was started to honor the life of this girl, Claire, who loved stories.
 They started it by bringing people into the schools to be able to share the oral literature as well as the written literature.
 This will be my second year doing it.

 F: It’s amazing that you can use your stories to give back to your community as well.

 L: Some people say things like, “This is my mission,” but I don’t even think about it.
 This is just what I do.
 And nobody ever made me pay to hear a story.
 All I had to do was sit down.
 If you can get me to sit down, I’ll hear your story.
 If you sit down with me, I’ll tell you one.

 L: I feel like I have a lot that I can give back, and yes it is my profession, but it’s a gift of art that would be so sad to lose.
 It would be so sad to lose that art, spoken word storytelling.

 F: I think that speaks a lot to accessibility, that kids can be themselves while they hear a story.

-L: If you look at the map and you look at how the mountains are building, what became north america, the part that broke off from northwest africa, that’s now Appalachia.
+L: If you look at the map, and you look at how the mountains are building—what became North America, the part that broke off from Northwest Africa—that’s now Appalachia.
 So in my mind, stepping into Appalachia is also stepping into the heritage of Africa.
-The Appalachian mountain change was a part of what became northwestern africa.
+The Appalachian mountain range was a part of what became Northwest Africa.